-Organic food carrying the IOFGA logo has been produced to the highest standards.
+Organic food carrying the IOA logo has been produced to the highest standards.
 It is produced according to organic farming principles which are committed to working in harmony with nature rather than against nature.
 Organic farming works within the natural confines of the farming eco-system to provide you with great tasting food!

 In practice organic farming;

 - Avoids the use of chemical fertilisers and pesticides

 - Requires the highest standards of animal welfare

 - Does not permit the use of genetically modified organisms